ziad-saab/fullstack-practice-project/README.md

 2. You'll also need to fill in the code for the `POST /boards/:id/bookmarks` handler in `controllers/boards.js` in a similar way.
 This may also require adding methods in `DashboardlyDataLoader`.
 3. Fill in the code for the `GET /boards/:id/bookmarks` handler in `controllers/boards.js`.
 4. Fill in the code for the `GET /auth/me` handler in `controllers/auth.js`.
+5. The API contract says that user objects should have an `avatarUrl` field, but as you can see that field is not part of the `users` table in the database.
+That's OK.
+The database and REST representations don't have to match at 100%, and resources don't even have to be tied to any storage.
+In this case though, the `avatarUrl` can be generated from the `email` field using the [Gravatar service](https://en.gravatar.com/site/implement/images/).
+To do this you'll need to generate an `md5` hash of the email (read the docs!).
+The best place to make this addition would be in your data loader: before sending out a user object, add an `avatarUrl` property using the Gravatar instructions to generate it.

+  **NOTE**: Even though this logic could be implemented on the client, we choose to implement it at the level of the API.
+This way we can change our `avatarUrl` logic only once, and all client applications will see the change.

 When you are done, make sure to test your API thoroughly using [Postman](https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop?hl=en).
 You should test the following: